Chapter 7 Bankruptcy – Kansas

 There are some other unusual kinds of debt that are not dischargeable.
-At your free consultation, your Kansas bankruptcy attorney will be able to tell you if there are any of your debts that may fall into this category.
+When the attorney reviews your debts, he will be able to tell you if there are any of your debts that may fall into this category.

 In Chapter 7, you have four options for the treatment of secured debt:

 1. Surrender the secured property and wipe out the debt.

 Example: Suppose you have a car that is worth $3,000, and you owe $5,000 on it.
 Outside of bankruptcy, if you give back the car, the lender will sue you for the $2,000 difference between what the car is worth and what you still owe (this is called a “deficiency”).
 In bankruptcy, they cannot do that.

 2. If you are current on the payments, and wish to keep the property, you can do so, and the loan will be unaffected.
 If, later, you quit making the payments, the lender can repossess the property, but cannot sue you for the deficiency.

 Example: You keep the car in the above example, and keep making your usual payments just as though you never filed bankruptcy.
 The lender cannot force you to give back the car unless you quit making the payments.

 3. If you are not current on the payments, and wish to keep the property, you can make a cash settlement offer which is based on the value of the secured property.
 This is called redemption.

 Example: Suppose you have a Best Buy account with a balance of $3,000, and the only secured property on it is a three-year-old refrigerator worth only $300.
 It doesn’t make sense to keep making payments on $3,000 to keep a $300 refrigerator.
 So, in this case, you would pay Best Buy $300 cash, keep the refrigerator, and wipe out the remaining $2,700 on the account.